summerstreet/woodling/README.md

 By the way, since Woodling utilizes _your_ code, you can take advantage of everything that your classes do under the hood.
 For example, if you were using Laravel's Eloquent, and it would have a `set_password()` method defined, this method would be called when setting your password.

-Woodling will automatigally load your blueprints defined in following locations:
+Woodling will automagically load your blueprints defined in following locations:

 * application/tests/blueprints/*.php
 * application/tests/blueprints.php